Scholarships You Can Do This

 The undergraduate scholarship application is available through MyUTK.
 It must be submitted by February 1 to be considered for university or college scholarships.

-Applicants and current students should complete this graduate scholarship application form and submit it in person to Peggy Melvin in Rm.
-224 of the Art + Architecture Building or by mail at 1715 Volunteer Blvd, Knoxville, TN 37996, ATTN: Scholarships.
+Applicants and current students should complete this graduate scholarship application form and submit it by e-mail or U.S. mail to Peggy Melvin, firstname.lastname@example.org, 1715 Volunteer Blvd, Knoxville, TN 37996, ATTN: Scholarships.
 The deadline is February 1.
 See the Graduate School for other opportunities.

 When you receive a college scholarship, we ask that you write a letter of appreciation to the individual or organization who made the award possible.
 You also will have the opportunity to attend a Donor + Scholar Luncheon to meet the donor in person and discuss how the award is making a difference in your education.